BrianLima/UWPHook/README.md

 # UWPHook
 Small project to link UWP games to Steam

-If you want to add Windows Store Games to Steam to show up on your Status you need to do a bit of a warkaround because Steam cand see UWP apps, this program aims to simplify a little bit the process where it is possible by automating the scripting and launching.
+If you want to add Windows Store Games to Steam to show up on your Status you need to do a bit of a warkaround because Steam can't see UWP apps, this program aims to simplify a little bit the process where it is possible by automating the scripting and launching.

 # To add UWP games to Steam #